-If you pay a visit to the crypt of the building, you can observe the final treasures of the cathedral.
+A detour to the crypt of the building allows you to observe the final treasures of the cathedral.
 Among them, it would be hard to miss the Graoully, a fantastic beast that is closely linked to the history of Christianity in Metz.

 To learn more about Metz Cathedral:

 With more than 700,000 visitors each year, it is the most visited building in the Grand Est region and the flagship for cultural events in Metz and the region.
 For Metz, it is a symbol that is both spiritual and political, of architecture and heritage, of land and identity.

 That is why a large number of partners are actively involved in this exceptional project to celebrate this anniversary with force and talent: the Prefecture of Moselle and the DRAC Grand Est, the diocese of Metz, the City of Metz, Metz Métropole and the Inspire agency Metz, the Departement of the Moselle and Moselle Attractivité and the Grand Est region, surrounded in particular by the Cité musicale-Metz, the Centre Pompidou-Metz, the Musée de la Cour d’Or, the CIAV of Meisenthal and many other partners and patrons.